True-Phi/fawri-plus-website/content/pages/features.md

         tagline: 'Affordable, Transparent, and Reliable Pricing'
         subtitle: Fixed Rates for All Distances
         text: >
-          We offer the most competitive prices in Bahrain, with no hidden commissions.
-Enjoy a fixed price for all deliveries, no matter the distance, and get your delivery within 24 hours.
+          We offer the most competitive delivery prices in Bahrain, with no hidden commissions and a fixed price for all distances, ensuring fast and affordable service within 24 hours.
         actions: []
         colors: bg-light-fg-dark
         styles: